debojjalb/UTAustinBeamer/readme.md

 **Notes:**

-- **NONE OF THESE FILES ARE IN OFFICIAL.**
+- **NONE OF THESE FILES ARE OFFICIAL.**
-- **Colours and logos is as per UT Austin's braniding guidelines @ https://brand.utexas.edu/identity/ (I have tried my best to follow these but I don't take responsibility if everything is in line!)**
+- **Colours and logos is as per UT Austin's braniding guidelines @ https://brand.utexas.edu/identity/ (I have tried my best replicate them but everything might not be in line!)**

 There are several math commands available in /include/symnbols which can be used directly in all tex files